Japanese Honorifics: (San, Sama, Kun, Chan, Dono) | Motivist Japan

 One of main difficulties in learning Japanese might be being able to handle polite expressions properly.
 Why it is difficult?
 Because the differences between these expressions are very subtle, and in order to use them accurately, one needs to perceive whether the other person is “superior” or “inferior”.
 Here is some things to know.

 The Japanese equivalent of “Mr” or “Ms” in English is “San”.
 It has to be added right after person’s name.
 That is obviously the main expression – the others are exceptions.
 But it will help you to know the differences.
-And if you ever want to work in Japan, it is important to learn about that.
+And if you ever want to work in Japan, it is important to learn the different Japanese honorifics (san, sama, kun, chan, dono).

 Polite expressions must follow the situation and the relationships with others.
 When Japanese people call someone, using “sama（様）” is safe.
 It is the most polite and respectable way.
 It’s a kind of formal expression.
 One has to use it when doing business, writing letters, and meeting customers or guests until the relationships become “intimate”.
 “Dono（殿）” used to mean “Daimyo” – the leader of Samurais – therefore it implies some sort of “tension”.
 This expression has obviously become a bit old and is actually less polite than “sama”.
 “Dono” is usually used in writing by senior or upper person (e.g. boss).
 Sometimes companies call their employees “dono” but it is not so common anymore.